nilumahato/Computer-Network/Wireshark/UDPCapture/udpcapture.md

 3. **Locate the UDP Packet**

    - Identify the UDP packet of interest in the captured traffic.
-   - You can sort by Protocol column to locate UDP packets easily.
+   - You can sort by the Protocol column to locate UDP packets easily.

    ![UDP Packet](../../Images/UDPCapture2.png)

 4. **Inspect the UDP Packet**

    - Click on the UDP packet to view its details in the lower pane of Wireshark.

    ![Inspect UDP Packet](../../Images/UDPCapture3.png)
    ![Inspect UDP Packet](../../Images/UDPCapture4.png)
    ![Inspect UDP Packet](../../Images/UDPCapture5.png)
    ![Inspect UDP Packet](../../Images/UDPCapture6.png)
    ![Inspect UDP Packet](../../Images/UDPCapture7.png)

 ## Analyzing the UDP Packet